 Laji Sanusi was born in London, England.
 He is a self taught artist who began drawing when he was roughly 4 years old.
 He can recollect back to when it all started, a day his primary school class was asked to trace Walt Disney characters onto paper.
 Feeling a need to draw without it, he put the tracing paper down to one side and was amazed at how well the artwork looked when he had finished.
 During the course of primary school, one of his friends would create art competitions in class where the best illustration would result in someone winning a toy.
 Sanusi would continuously win these competitions to later realize it was just a way for his friend to own his artwork.

-Having finished school and receiving a diploma at college for media studies, his practical nature had asserted itself and art had been forgotten.
+Having finished school and received a diploma at college for media studies, his practical nature had asserted itself and art had been forgotten.
 He found himself doing jobs that left him feeling unfulfilled.
 There had to be more to life for him and he could never shake the feeling that he was truly meant for something else.

 On an odd but climacteric night, he had a strange dream that provoked the need for him to draw again which had previously been suppressed.
 Having finally rekindled with his love for illustrating, a few years later he would leave his job to pursue his childhood dream of becoming an artist.